-The Public Notice of the availability of the Annual Action Plan and notice of Public Hearing was published in the OC Register in English, in La Opinion in Spanish and Nguoi Viet in Vietnamese on April 24, 2021.
-The Public Comment period ended on May 26, 2021.
-In addition, electronic links to the draft FY 2021-22 Annual Action Plan were available on the Housing & Community Development's website at www.occommunityservices.org/hcd.
+The Public Notice of the availability of the Annual Action Plan and notice of Public Hearing was published in the OC Register in English, in La Opinion in Spanish and Nguoi Viet in Vietnamese on March 18, 2022.
+The Public Comment period will end on April 18, 2022.
+In addition, electronic links to the draft FY 2022-23 Annual Action Plan were available on the Housing & Community Development's website at ochcd.org.
 In addition, the Public Notice was posted under the Public Notice link.
 Copies were made available upon written request.